PLAN8VR/blender-splat-exporter/README.md

 Currently, there are two options for Points~|~Splats, use the existing vertices (most stable and predictable), or sample mesh (less stable and not very optimised just yet).
 There is a slider for global opacity and size of splat, and an autosize splats option based on neareast point relative proximity.
 The transparency value is calculated from the colour attribute alpha channel.
+These values can be keyframed (i shortcut key) and all animations can be exported as individual frames in one batch, numbered as per keyframe for 4DGS sequences.